4 Building analytic pipelines for a data model

 ON (Pitching.playerID = People.playerID)

-We could then use our addBirthCountry() function as part of a larger query to summarise the proportion of players from each country over the time (based on their presence in the batting table).
+We could then use our addBirthCountry() function as part of a larger query to summarise the proportion of players from each country over time (based on their presence in the batting table).

 plot_data <- lahman$Batting |>